 Several colleagues, friends, and clients have asked me recently about a few of the propositions that will be on the ballot for this upcoming election.
 I guess with my 15-year tenure as a realtor and a graduate degree in public policy they must think I know what I am talking about.
 Ballots are going out in the mail this week, so I thought it would be timely to post a little information for those who are interested.
-The first proposition I will explain is Proposition 19, the "The Home Protection for Seniors, Severely Disabled, Families, and Victims of Wildfire and Natural Disasters Act".
+Today I will explain is Proposition 19, the "The Home Protection for Seniors, Severely Disabled, Families, and Victims of Wildfire and Natural Disasters Act".

 Proposition 19 is on the ballot as a result of a California State Assembly Constitutional Amendment - ACA11 (Mullin), which passed through the legislature with bipartisan support this summer.
 The proposition has a few main components.